kumaylm/ImageColourPaletteGenerator/README.md

 # Image Colour Palette Generator
-A website that finds the most common colours in an uploaded image.
+A website that automatically finds the most common colours in an uploaded image.

 ## Languages Implemented
 - HTML